Urinary Tract Infection (cont.)

 Occasionally, the infection does not go away with the first treatment.
-If you are being treated for an infection and have any of the following, call your health-care provider promptly.
+If someone is being treated for an infection and has any of the following, call a health-care professional promptly:

 - Fever or pain with urination is not gone after two days of antibiotic treatment.

-- You cannot keep the medication down or it has severe side effects.
+- Someone cannot keep the medication down or it has severe side effects.

-- You are unable to keep foods, fluids, or medication down because of nausea or vomiting.
+- Someone is unable to keep foods, fluids, or medication down because of nausea or vomiting.

-- You develop signs of kidney involvement (such as flank pain, shaking chills, high fever).
+- Someone develops signs of kidney involvement (such as flank pain, shaking chills, high fever).

-- Your symptoms are worse rather than better after two days of antibiotics.
+- Someone's symptoms are worse rather than better after two days of antibiotics.

-Women and girls should wipe from front to back (not back to front) after going to the bathroom.
+Women and girls should wipe from front to back (not back to front) after bowel movements.
 This helps prevent bacteria from the anus entering the urethra.

-Empty your bladder regularly and completely, especially after sexual intercourse.
+Empty the bladder regularly and completely, especially after sexual intercourse.

 Drink plenty of fluids.
 Cranberry juice, especially, has been shown to help prevent urinary tract infections.
 There is evidence that cranberries reduce the risk of the bacteria's adhesion to bladder cells.